sthagen/afasi/README.md

   Fuzz a language by mixing up only few words.

   The translation table entries are applied in order per line of input.
 So, with large translation tables the performance will obviously degrade with a power of two.
 The latter should be taken as a hint to maintain both language files in separate entities not as a patch task.

-  The translation table is an array or two element arrays provided as JSON and thus shall be in a shape like:
+  The translation table is either an array of two element arrays provided as JSON and thus shall be in a shape like:

     [
       ["repl", "ace"],
       ["als", "othis"]
     ]

+  Or the table is given as an object providing more detailed instructions constraining the translation rules like:

+  * contra indicators - when given exempting a line from translation
+  * pro indicators - when given marking a line for translation
+  * flip_flop indicators - providing either stop-start (default) or start-stop state switching

+  The JSON object format is best understood when executing the template command and adapting the resulting JSON object written to standard out.

   Default for input source is standard in and out per default is sent to standard out.

 Options:
-  -V, --version  Display the afasi version and exit  [default: False] -h, --help     Show this message and exit.
+  -V, --version  Display the afasi version and exit -h, --help     Show this message and exit.

 Commands:
-  translate  Translate from a language to a 'langauge'. version    Display the afasi version and exit
+  template   Write a template of a translation table JSON structure to... translate  Translate from a language to a 'langauge'. version    Display the afasi version and exit
 ```